IClaydon/Reinforcement_Learning/README.md

 # Reinforcement Learning

 reinforcement_learning contains two RL algorithms monte_carlo and sarsa(L).
 These are run in the same way as fastest_simulation, but contains an RL agent which learns using epsilon-greedy algorithm.
+Therefore revenue will increase each year simulated as the agent learns and increasingly picks the optimal action.

 Currently the output is not saved.